Mariyajebastin/RL-FinanceManager/README.md

 The submission baseline script is [inference.py](/home/redark/Documents/RL-FinanceManager/inference.py).
 It uses the OpenAI Python client and reads provider settings from environment variables.

+The root-level wrapper is intentionally defensive: if environment setup or imports fail before the main runner starts, it still emits a minimal `[START]`, `[STEP]`, and `[END]` block to stdout so grader-visible startup failures are easier to diagnose.

 Example `.env` at the repository root or in `rl_finance/`:

 ```bash